 Read the full Philips 55POS9002 review

-For just £329, Hisense will sell you a 43in screen with an edge LED backlight and support for 4K and HDR.
+For a bargain price, Hisense will sell you a 43in 4K HDR screen with an edge LED backlight.
 The HDR is actually something of a busted flush, but the H43AE6100UK is in many ways quite the bargain.
 Hisense takes the liberty of pre-installing most apps so that they’re more or less ready to go when you are, and that includes Netflix and Amazon, both in 4K and HDR.
 Colours are decent – vibrant within the set’s brightness limits but also natural and relatively nuanced.
 There’s reasonable detail and sharpness, too.
-Unfortunately the HDR performance proves poor but for this money, in every other aspect, it's a bargain.
+Unfortunately the HDR performance proves poor but for this money, in every other aspect, it's cheap and cheerful.